wjlow/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages.md

 {% endtab %}
 {% tab Modal %}

   Modals appear in the center of the device's screen with a screen overlay that helps it stand out from your app in the background.
 These are great call-to-action These are perfect for not-so-subtly suggesting that your user take advantage of a sale or giveaway.
+[Creative Details for Modals]({{ site.baseurl }}/user_guide/message_building_by_channel/in-app_messages/creative_details/modal)!

   <br>